mfawky/Fullstack-Task/README.md

 ## Features

-- RESTful API with full CRUD for apartments
+- RESTful API with some CRUD for apartments
 - Filtering and search functionality
 - TypeScript support for both frontend and backend
 - Dockerized development environment
-- Interactive API documentation with Swagger (optional)

 ---

 ## Tech Stack